-Along with this week’s Scrum5 podcast with Andy Withers and Brittany Mitchell, here are the Super Rugby talking points from the first weekend of the Finals Series:
+Along with the weekly Scrum5 podcast, here are the Super Rugby talking points from the Super Rugby Semi-Finals:

 - Sharks’ one Christchurch performance came two months too early;

 - Crusaders enjoy a Finals Series training run;

 - The Semi that deserved to be the decider;